Can Dogs Eat Strawberries Blog Banner

 Wash strawberries thoroughly, remove the tops, and cut them into pieces that make sense for your dog's size.
 Small dogs need smaller pieces, and even larger dogs are usually better off with cut fruit rather than whole berries.

 Fresh strawberries are the easiest option.
-Frozen strawberries can also work, but they should still be served in a way that is easy and safe for your dog to handle.
+Frozen strawberries can also work, but they should still be served in a way that is easy and lower-risk for your dog to handle.

 Simple, clean, and appropriately sized is the right standard.